quile/node-cljs/README.md

 # ClojureScript on Node.js

-This template is just to gather together as much information as possible about running ClojureScript effectively under Node.js.
+This skeleton project is just to gather together as much information as possible about running ClojureScript effectively under Node.js.

 All of this information is current as of Sept.
 20th, 2014, although